 - Depreciation expense tax savings (a negative cost).

 The list of hidden cost categories above could of course be extended for many kinds of acquisitions.

-The owner/analyst tries to anticipate ownership cost impacts in the above categories and sometimes additional categories.
-Guidance and suggestions for this step of the analysis may come from a number of places, including:
+TCO analysis uncovers obvious and hidden costs when the analyst anticipates (plans for the possibility of ) cost impacts in all the above categories and sometimes additional categories.
+Guidance and suggestions for identifying all relevant cost categories may come from a number of places, including: